Courses Offered by Theatre and Dance

 314Fall

-• THE 323 Acting-Performance and Literature
+• THE 323 Devised Theatre Performance

-Prerequisite: THE 221 or THE 222.
+Prerequisite: THE 125 or THE 221 or THE 222 or DAN 220.

 Credit hoursLecture contact hoursLab contact hoursTypically offered